augustt198/bwsi-report/index.md

 pose to the wall, the shift to wall following control would be difficult because of the large error value that would be computed.

-To solve this, we created a sharp, intermediary "nudge" phase when the vehicle entered the box, which turned the vehicle left or right based on a fixed amount of time.
-Once the nudge phase ended, the wall following algorithm was expected to immediately begin functioning, as the vehicle's pose would be near-parallel to the wall.
+To solve this, we created an intermediary "nudge" phase when the vehicle entered the box, which turned the vehicle sharp left or right for a fixed amount of time.
+Once the nudge phase ended, the wall following algorithm assumed control of the vehicle, as the vehicle's pose would be near-parallel to the wall.

 <div class="centered-text">
     <img src="assets/img/t_junction.svg" style="width: 75%"/>